RamsinghLab/atacseeker_app/project_notes.md

 ```

 So, it seems that creating index is failing.
 This might be because I have to write everything to scratch - which is pretty agonizing.

+I spoke to Anthony and my hunch was right.
+When `bsfs` is enabled, the `spacedock` directories are read only.
+This means I'll have to copy everything to `/data/scratch` and build my indexes there.